Christopher M. Sedore is the Senior Vice President for Enrollment Management. Under his leadership, the primary goals of the division are:

 Graduate Enrollment Management coordinates and supports graduate recruitment and admissions, merit-based financial aid, and the certification of degrees across the schools and colleges of the University (with the exception of the College of Law).
-Under the leadership of Don Saleh, Vice President for Enrollment Management, this office advises the academic deans on developing and pursuing graduate enrollment goals.
+This office advises the academic deans on developing and pursuing graduate enrollment goals.
 It also works in partnership with the dean and staff of the Graduate School to develop and maintain policies affecting graduate affairs.
 Together, these offices conduct the activities of the Graduate Council, a group of leaders representing the schools and colleges, as well as selected administrative offices, that plays an important advisory role in policy development.

 Also operating under the auspices of Graduate Enrollment Management is the Admissions Processing Center, which provides inquiry and application processing services not only for graduate programs across the University, but also for the Undergraduate Admissions Office.

 Elizabeth “Libby” A. Barlow is Assistant Vice President of Institutional Research and Assessment.
 The office provides leadership in developing and implementing the University’s institutional research and assessment plan to support institutional planning, policy analysis, and program improvement.
 It also conducts and coordinates research and assessment, including the implementation and reporting for national studies and University and school/college accreditation and retention efforts.